-Attila4MC Benefits
+Attila4MC – Features and Benefits

-Attila4MC supports robust CAD integration for MCNP®, enabling users to import complex CAD assemblies with hundreds or thousands of parts, without requiring significant CAD cleanup or simplification.
+Attila4MC supports robust CAD integration for MCNP, enabling users to import complex CAD assemblies with hundreds or thousands of parts, without requiring significant CAD cleanup or simplification.
 By eliminating the need for days or weeks of costly user time to prepare CAD models for analysis, this workflow enables the effective integration of detailed Monte Carlo simulations throughout the design cycle.

 European Spallation Source: Courtesy of Elena Donegani